Edoardo Weiss

-Edoardo Weiss (1889-1970) was the earliest Italian psychoanalyst, and the founder of psychoanalysis in Italy.
+Edoardo Weiss (September 21, 1889, Trieste – December 14, 1970, Chicago) was an Italian psychoanalyst of Jewish origin, and a survivor of the Holocaust as a refugee in the United States.
+He was a student of Sigmund Freud and of his follower Paul Federn.
+He was the earliest Italian psychoanalyst, and the founder of psychoanalysis in Italy.
 His most important theoretical contributions were perhaps to the development of ego state theory.

 Weiss's first article, on the psychodynamics of asthma attacks, was published in 1922, and was followed over the next two decades by seven more, on subjects ranging from acting out to the fear of blushing.
-In 1950 he published his general survey, Principles of Psychoanalysis; in 1964 he published Agoraphobia in the light of ego psychology; and in 1970 he published the semi-autobiographic Sigmund Freud as a Consultant.
+In 1950 he published his general survey, Principles of Psychoanalysis; in 1964 he published Agoraphobia in the light of ego psychology; and in 1970 he published the semi-autobiographical Sigmund Freud as a Consultant.

 Weiss introduced the concept of destrudo into psychoanalysis, as well as that of psychic presence: the mental awareness of the internalised image of another ego, often parental, in oneself.
 From this and other studies in ego states stemmed his major influence on such later figures as Eric Berne and John G. Watkins.

 Life

+Edoardo Weiss was born in Trieste on September 21, 1889 to Jewish parents: his father Ignazio, of Bohemian origin, was the owner of an oil mill; his mother, Fortuna Iacchia, was of Sephardic lineage.
+As a young man, he moved to Vienna, the capital of the Austro-Hungarian Empire, to study medicine and in particular psychiatry.
+During his degree course, Weiss was fortunate enough to meet many illustrious professors, such as the Bavarian Theodor Escherich, discoverer of Escherichia coli, but also Professor Julius Wagner-Jauregg, the only Nobel Prize winner in psychiatry.
+In 1913, the year before his graduation, Weiss joined the Viennese Psychoanalytic Society, starting to practice his profession as a psychiatrist.

+In 1917 he married Dr. Wanda Schrenger who would become the mother of his children and his lifelong companion.

+The environments of his training

+Psychiatry had not yet found fertile ground in Italy and Weiss, who had already been cultivating an interest in this field for some time, decided to leave Trieste and undertake his studies at the University of Vienna, following the example of many other Triestines who had studied at this university which was considered, at the end of the century, one of the best for the high standard of living which favoured cultural and scientific progress.